Minnesota PFAS Law (Amara's Law)

 Minnesota SF4758 Proposes Exemption For Agricultural Products And Equipment From PFAS Product Rules

 Minnesota introduced legislation in March 2026 to exempt agricultural products and farm equipment from the state's comprehensive PFAS reporting and phase-out mandates.
-This proposal signals a potential shift toward sector-specific carve-outs, which would significantly reduce compliance and substitution pressures for the agricultural supply chain.
+This proposal signals a potential shift toward sector-specific carve-outs, which would significantly reduce compliance and substitution pressures for the agricultural and machinery supply chains.

 revisor.mn.govUnited StatesUnited States